-The Company has cash balances and no interest-bearing debt.
+\$124,005 bearing an annual interest rate of 2.99%.
 The Company's current policy is to invest excess cash in investment-grade short-term deposit certificates issued by its banking institutions.
 The Company periodically monitors the investments it makes and is satisfied with the credit ratings of its banks.
-As at March 31, 2021, the Company had no interest-bearing loans.